luslab/oz-bulk-rnaseq/J. Gene Enrichment.md

 # GO analysis
 https://www.bioconductor.org/packages/release/bioc/vignettes/topGO/inst/doc/topGO.pdf

+1. Overrepresentation analysis (Fisher test)

+Look at collection of genes (rather than individual genes) Is the
+2. Enrichment sets

 Use reporting tools to write a table of GO analysis results to a HTML file.
 Select genes of interest > run hyperGTest > make GO report